arkency/posts/posts/2015-11-28-monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend.md

 how can fix the problems.

-In case of the problems that we detected with our payment gateway we were capable to switch it to a different one using the Feature Toggle implementation that I showed you in [_Rolling back complex apps_](http://blog.arkency.com/2015/10/rolling-back-complex-apps/#use_feature_toggles)
+In case of the problems that we detected with our payment gateway we were capable of switching it to a different one using the Feature Toggle implementation that I showed you in [_Rolling back complex apps_](http://blog.arkency.com/2015/10/rolling-back-complex-apps/#use_feature_toggles)

 ```